kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 i.e. a developer CANNOT override these rules by creating NetworkPolicies that applies to the same workloads as the ClusterNetworkPolicy does.

-Unlike the NetworkPolicy resource in which each rule represents a whitelisted traffic, ClusterNetworkPolicy will enable administrators to set `Allow` or `Deny` as the action of each rule.
+Unlike the NetworkPolicy resource in which each rule represents a allowed traffic, ClusterNetworkPolicy will enable administrators to set `Allow` or `Deny` as the action of each rule.
 ClusterNetworkPolicy rules should be read as-is, i.e. there will not be any implicit isolation effects for the Pods selected by the ClusterNetworkPolicy, as opposed to what NetworkPolicy rules imply.